MDC reports 89,861 deer harvested during firearms opening weekend

 Preliminary data from the Missouri Department of Conservation (MDC) shows that deer hunters in Missouri harvested 89,861 deer during opening weekend of the November portion of firearms deer season Nov.
-13-14.
+13 and 14.
 Of the 89,861 deer harvested, 54,415 were antlered bucks, 7,187 were button bucks, and 28,259 were does.

 Last year, hunters checked 80,744 deer during opening weekend of the November portion of firearms deer season.